phil jeffrey:: Texas Birding Sites

 Anahuac NWR with a series of impoundments and also some trees for migrating land-birds [[UTC-49].
 The Willows is a minor passerine migrant trap, and I've also seen passerine migrants in the phragmites beds themselves.
 But the strength of Anahuac is water birds.
 The East Bayou tract had a series of old rice fields, often useful for shorebirds [UTC-50] but access to this appears to be closed.
 The Skillern tract was not managed for shorebird migration when I was there.
 You can often find flooded fields nearby along FM-1941 and FM-1985 in April and perhaps at other times of the year.
 Mixed goose flocks gather nearby in winter but aren't always easy to see from the road.
 Anahuac seems to be a little better in migration (e.g. April) than in winter.
 It's a known location for seeing or at least hearing rails, including the elusive Black and Yellow kind, and contains both King (freshwater) and Clapper (saltwater).
 Apparently they still do a rope drag through the rail prairie.
 In April 2015 they had flooded fields adjacent to the Shoveler Pond loop to attract shorebirds (in good numbers).

 Bolivar Flats - extensive shorebird habitat, now requiring a day permit for access although it's not clear where one would pick one up.
 [UTC-58].
 The shorebird sanctuary is somewhat fenced off so it's a walk-in area with most birding along the tidal areas of the beach.
-Much the same mix as Rollover Pass although numbers and variety can vary in both cases on a daily/hourly basis.
+Much the same mix as Rollover Pass with more of the small plovers, although numbers and variety can vary in both cases on a daily/hourly basis.
 The beach driving is easy enough for a passenger car in my experience.

 Brazos Bend State Park usually most noteworthy for herons and perhaps Prothonotary Warbler, also allegedly has Ammodramus sparrows along the entrance rd (but pulloffs are difficult and this is a popular park).
 Least Grebe was reported from here in late 2006 although Least Grebe is increasingly easy to find in the RGV.
 [UTC-117]